Introduction: Writing a blog post

 You should first prepare a fork of the pine64 website repository on GitHub, then clone it.

-git clone https://github.com/pine64/website.git
+git clone https://github.com/USERNAME/website.git

 Once the repository is cloned, you can open up the template folder at /content/blog/template

-and copy and rename template_update.txt
+and copy template_update.txt

 to /content/blog